 and start a new one from either

 latestoffsets.
 To accomplish this, you first issue a

 TERMINATE <query_id>;and a

 DROP <source>before creating the query again.

 Obviously, it would be preferable to always perform an in-place upgrade when you change a query.
-But because of how streaming programs are constructed, this isn't always possible.
+But because of how streaming programs are constructed, this is not always possible.

 To better understand the different types of upgrades that are allowed on persistent queries, here's a taxonomy using the combination of three types of query characteristics: source query, upgrade and (optionally) environment.

 |Windowed queries maintain a limited amount of state specified by a window in time

 |Multistage queries contain intermediate, non-user visible topics in Kafka

 |Nondeterministic queries may produce different results when executing identical input